How To Design a Tiered Rewards Program

 There are frequent demands on their time and attention, and unfortunately loyalty programs are another fighter in the ring.
 We can’t expect customers to remember every detail of a program.
 We can, however, help them stay informed.

-If you offer free-shipping, first-access to exclusive items or events, or product samples to program members, send periodic reminder emails of all program perks available.
-A customer should also receive a congratulatory email recapping specific new benefits each time they advance the next membership tier.
+If you offer free shipping, first access to exclusive items or events, or product samples to program members, send periodic reminder emails of all program perks available.
+A customer should also receive a congratulatory email recapping specific new benefits each time they advance to the next membership tier.

 It’s relatively easy to identify which customers could use reminder emails.
 You can spot who isn’t taking advantage of program benefits simply by analyzing customer utilization data.
 You can also use this data to pinpoint which benefits are most popular, which in turn helps develop further engagement and reward opportunities.

 We can't emphasize how important regular customer communication is to maintaining a successful loyalty program.
-Get in touch with us today to find out how Brandmovers can help your program thrive!
+Contact the customer loyalty and rewards experts at Brandmovers today to see how we can help your program thrive!